fpco/ide-backend/README.md

      * Bugfix: Make sure that updating static files triggers recompilation (#118).
 This is fixed by means of a ghc patch (in both 7.4 and 7.8; ghc issue #4900).

+     * Bugfix: Avoid confusing error message in buildExe for code with type errors (#145, #160).

      * Better way to deal with async exceptions in snippet interrupts in ghc (#58, ghc issue #8006).
-The new solution works in both 7.4 and 7.8, and in both "regular" execution of snippets and in execution with breakpoints enabled/resumed execution.
+The new solution works in both 7.4 and 7.8, and in both "regular" execution of snippets and in execution with breakpoints enabled/resumed execution (#133).
 The new approach is now in the official GHC tree.

      * Upgraded to Cabal 1.18.1.2 (necessary to support GHC 7.8), and set things up so that it generates the necessary dynlibs when using 7.8.